 Vivint offers access to Outdoor, Indoor, and Doorbell cameras.

 The Doorbell Camera is an excellent option for monitoring the front of your home since the wide-angle lens lets the video monitoring cover a significant amount of ground.
 Night-vision and an auto-record feature ensure that you’ll be able to keep an eye on your main entryway 24/7, and built-in two-way talk gives you the ability to communicate with guests and scare bandits off.

-The Outdoor and cameras are both 1080p and currently come with Vivint Smart Drive — a 1TB, inexpensive video storage solution.
+The and cameras are both 1080p and currently come with Vivint Smart Drive — a 1TB, inexpensive video storage solution.
 However, Vivint will be phasing out Smart Drive starting on November 30th, and the system will become completely unavailable on February 28, 2019.

 While Smart Drive may be going away, the company will continue to support Vivint Playback, which allows for continuous video storage for your smart home cameras for up to 30 days.